GluuFederation/docs-ce-prod/3.1.3/source/docker/faq.md

 # FAQ

+We'll continue to add FAQs as they arise.
+Feel free to help us by forking these docs and submitting a merge request!

-1)  What network is Gluu Server Docker Edition running on?
+## On which network is Gluu Server DE running?

     For the single-host example, `run_all.sh` script executes the `docker-compose up -d` command, where docker-compose creates a custom bridge network based on the name of your current directory.
 So, for example, the network would be named `dockergluuserver_bridge`.
 You can assign a custom network in the `docker-compose.yaml`.
 Please see [the Docker-compose official documentation](https://docs.docker.com/compose/networking/#specify-custom-networks) for further information.